 enter all the shipment information on to AESDirect.

 AES is a central collection point for key export data.
 It has

 replaced paper-bound processes.
-AES was designed to ensure compliance
+AES was designed to simplify

-with export laws and regulations.
-US export management is no easy
+compliance with export laws and regulations.
+US export management is

-task.
-In this QAD Precision Report we discuss the importance of
+no easy task.
+In this QAD Precision Report we discuss the importance

 report, please click here.